Polyglot persistence

-Polyglot persistence is a term that refers to using multiple data storage technologies within a single system, in order to meet varying data storage needs.
+Polyglot persistence is using multiple data storage technologies within a single system, in order to meet varying data storage needs.
 Such a system may consist of multiple applications, or it may be a single application with smaller components.

 Description

-Polyglot persistence shares its origins with how the term Polyglot programming is defined.
+Polyglot persistence shares its origins with how the term polyglot programming is defined.
 Polyglot programming is a term coined by Neal Ford in 2006, and expresses the idea that computer applications should be written in a mix of different programming languages, in order to take advantage of the fact that different languages are suitable for tackling different problems.
 Complex applications combine different types of problems, so picking the right language for each job may be more productive than trying to solve all aspects of the problem using a single language.
 This same concept can be applied to databases, that an application can communicate with different databases, using each for what it is best at to achieve an end goal, hence the term polyglot persistence.